 Having stacked showings also creates the illusion of demand and breeds competition.

 Showing times for higher-end properties should be further spaced out.
-Higher-end clientele want to be catered to and not rushed.
+Higher-end clientele wants to be catered to and not rushed.
 They will appreciate the one on one time with you and do not want to compete for attention.
 Guide them through the property, answer any questions they have, and then give them space to explore.
 I recommend having showing times 30-45 minutes apart.

 Showing times for group homes (professionals mid 20s-30s living together) require less time between tours.
 I have found touring multiple groups at the same time beneficial.
 I also recommend spacing showings every 15 minutes.
 As one group leaves, they see the new group arriving (and vice versa).
 This really creates a competition and shows demand for the property.
-In some instances this may lead to a bidding war for the property.
+In some instances, this may lead to a bidding war for the property.

 Showing times for lower or modest income places should be spread out.
-I’ve found that creating a competitive environment is counter productive in this space.
+I’ve found that creating a competitive environment is counterproductive in this space.
 At times, the less privileged find competition discouraging and it may deter people from applying.
 Spacing these showings out by 30-45 minutes typically works best.
 I’ve also found less punctuality from this tenant base.
 Many rely on public transportation, which can be unpredictable.

 3. Quick showing times